Jwink3101/dfb/CLI_help.md

                         file.
 These can be used with conditionals to control overrides.
 See readme for details.Can specify multiple times.
                         There is no input validation of any sort.
-  --refresh             Refresh the local cache with a real listing of the remote
-                        destination.
-This can be much slower as it must list all versions of all files however, it is useful if something has changed at the remote outside of dfb versions (e.g., manual pruning).
-When used, will use 'remote_compare' attribute instead of 'compare'.

 Listing Settings:
   --no-header           Disable headers where applicable